invokermain/spacesim/README.md

 **Ships**
 1. Ships have a fuel system.

+**Economy**
+1. Market price should be decoupled from a Company's CommodityPricing

 ## Design Goals

 These are things that don't make sense to do in the near future, but I would like the game to have.